-Triangle Cross Boys Ranch Vocational Training Program in rural WY, helps young boys and teens take control of their lives and develop independence.
-Young men develop a wide variety of job skills in various industries, as well as build a foundation in general life skills.
-We believe that our long-term residential ranch environment and western “Cowboy Culture” promotes honesty, integrity, responsibility and determination.
+Triangle Cross Boys Ranch Vocational Skills Program in rural WY helps young boys and teens take control of their lives and develop independence.
+Young men produce a wide variety of job skills in various industries, as well as build a foundation in general life skills.
+Our long-term residential ranch environment and western “Cowboy Culture” promote honesty, integrity, responsibility, and determination.

-That’s why we offer young boys hands-on exposure to a variety of vocational skills training such as: agriculture management, crop irrigation, carpentry, welding, heavy equipment operations, mechanics, horsemanship/horse training, and animal husbandry.
+That’s why we offer young boys hands-on exposure to various vocational skills training such as agriculture management, crop irrigation, carpentry, welding, heavy equipment operations, mechanics, horsemanship/horse training, and animal husbandry.

-Call to learn more about our vocational program and boarding school for boys, ages 10-17 years old, in Powell, Wyoming.
+Call to learn more about our vocational experiences and boarding school for boys, ages 10-17, in Powell, Wyoming.
 We accept young men year-round.
 Call Triangle Cross Boys Ranch & School at (307) 645-3322 today!